Cinematography: Precursors

-The late nineteenth to the early twentieth century brought rise to the use of film not only for entertainment purposes but for scientific exploration as well.
+The late nineteenth to the early twentieth centuries brought rise to the use of film not only for entertainment purposes but for scientific exploration as well.
 French biologist and filmmaker Jean Painleve lobbied heavily for the use of film in the scientific field, as the new medium was more efficient in capturing and documenting the behavior, movement, and environment of microorganisms, cells, and bacteria, than the naked eye.
-The introduction of film into scientific fields allowed for not only the viewing "new images and objects, such as cells and natural objects, but also the viewing of them in real time", whereas prior to the invention of moving pictures, scientists and doctors alike had to rely on hand-drawn sketches of human anatomy and its microorganisms.
-This posed a great inconvenience in the science and medical worlds.
+The introduction of film into scientific fields allowed for not only the viewing of "new images and objects, such as cells and natural objects, but also the viewing of them in real time", whereas prior to the invention of moving pictures, scientists and doctors alike had to rely on hand-drawn sketches of human anatomy and its microorganisms.
+This posed a great inconvenience to the scientific and medical worlds.
 The development of film and increased usage of cameras allowed doctors and scientists to grasp a better understanding and knowledge of their projects.

+The origins of today's cinema go back to the Lumière brothers, Auguste and Louis, who in 1895 developed a machine called the Cinematographe, which had the ability to capture and show moving images.

+The early era of cinema saw rapid innovation.
+In the early-to-mid-20th Century, filmmakers discovered and applied new methods such as editing, special effects, close-ups, sound, widescreen, color films, and more.
+Hollywood began to emerge as the Mecca of the film industry, and many of the famous studios from that time still exist over 100 years later in the early-mid 21st Century.